jimbeaudoin/docker-nginx/README.md

 It's always a good idea to build nginx from source on your machine.
 You can use this Dockerfile to rebuild nginx easily on all of your machines.

-If you want to build from source with a Shell Script, you can use one of theses files:
+If you want to build from source with a Shell Script, you can use one of these files:
 * install.sh (Install with sudo)
 * no-sudo-install.sh (Install without sudo)